 See all Allied ships hit by U-boats during WWII.

 Attacks on this day

-152 men died when those 3 U-boats were lost on this date.
+69 men died when this U-boat was lost.
 There were no survivors.

 U-boats marked with + were lost with all hands.